Stella Maxwell: Career

 She walked the Victoria's Secret Fashion Show 2014 where she was credited.
 She has been a Victoria's Secret Angel since 2015.

 During her career, she has posed for Alexander McQueen, Asos, H&M, Karl Lagerfeld, Roberto Cavalli, Urban Outfitters and Topshop, and has been featured on the covers of the German, Turkish, Spanish, Thai and Japanese editions of the fashion magazine Vogue.
 As a catwalk model, she has walked for Jeremy Scott, Marc Jacobs, Tommy Hilfiger, Moschino, Brandon Maxwell, Dolce & Gabbana, Jacquemus, Tory Burch, Giles, Dsquared2, Mugler, Fendi, Chanel, Miu Miu, 032c and Versace.
 She notably opened the Concept Korea Spring/Summer 2011 fashion show, during which she was dressed as a Lolita-esque modern day Snow White in hoody, miniskirt and towering shoes.
-However, she fell on the catwalk and dropped the apple she was carrying.
-She also fell twice in a row during the finale of the Miu Miu Resort 2016 fashion show.

 Maxwell collaborated with the French brand The Kooples to create a handbag, named after her.
 In 2016, she was voted No. 1 in 2016 Maxims "Hot 100 List".
 She had an uncredited role in the 2018 film JT LeRoy.

 In 2020, Maxwell became an ambassador for Pride Live's Stonewall Day events.

 Maxwell appears in the 2021 music video "Chemical" by Beck.

-After of 7 years, returned to the Victoria's Secret Fashion Show 2025.
+After of 7 years, she returned to the Victoria's Secret Fashion Show 2025.

 Personal life

 Maxwell is fluent in both English and French.

 Maxwell is openly queer, and identifies as sexually fluid.
 She briefly dated American singer Miley Cyrus in 2015.
-From December 2016 to late 2018, she was in a relationship with American actress Kristen Stewart; they briefly resumed dating in mid-2019.
+Between December 2016 to 2019, she was in an on off relationship with American actress Kristen Stewart.
+In 2019, Maxwell was in a brief relationship with model and illustrator Langley Fox.
+In May 2019, Maxwell had a brief relationship with former One Direction member Liam Payne.